 An exhibition of doors painted by nine artists and installed on the West Concord section of the Bruce Freeman Rail Trail, inspired by the En Plein Air installation on NYC’s High Line, encourages healthful outdoors activity and provides inspiration, whimsy, irony, reflection, connection, curiosity, spirituality, and joy.

 Artist and architect William Turville's annual sculptural event at Concord's DropOff SwapOff may have been canceled for the pandemic, but our friends at Concord Market and Trail's End invited him to create another giant, whimsical work of recycled art -- this time with naming help from our local and extended virtual community.

-As part of a new Artist-in-Residency program with Minute Man National Historic Park, Earth Press Project: Witness is a site-specific, public engagement, environmental project imprinting words from communities across America representing a declaration of witnessing change.
+Conceived by noted New England artist Nancy Winship Milliken, part of a new Artist-in-Residence program with Minute Man National Historic Park, Earth Press Project: Witness is a site-specific, public engagement, environmental project imprinting words from communities across America representing a declaration of witnessing change.
 We are excited to collaborate with the team at MMNHP who believe that art can carry our stories, and is a powerful tool to bridge our past with our future.
 Looking forward to seeing how YOU and the public responds to the question "What change would you like to witness today as inspired by or in response to the events that took place on this historical landscape?"

 This 2016 year-long collaborative project between the Concord Agriculture Committee and the Arts & Environment Program brought local farms to forefront.
 Eleven juried artists were matched with 13 farms to follow the seasonal cycles of farm life and work.
 Each artist submitted at least one piece for each season for a three-month show in The Umbrella Gallery.